juanmitaboada/juanmitaboada.github.io/index.md

 - In my spare time, I am developing my own ROV Drone Submarine developed only with microcontrollers (Arduino, ESP32 & Raspberry Pi Pico).
 I developed it from scratch.

 - As a Director in Centrologic we became a compact team of 10 people.
 We mainly developed [CODENERIX](https://www.codenerix.com) and built tools for Enterprise Resource Planning for middle-size companies.
-In the meantime, we also became official providers for Google Workspace with a top 150 unique clients.
+In the meantime, we also became official providers for Google Workspace with a top 150 clients.

 - Nowadays, I also collaborate with Andalusea Submarine Robotics in any event that happens during weekends, and I have been a pilot for Submarine ROVs in Open Water.